Bruxism: History

 Two thousand years ago, Shuowen Jiezi by Xu Shen documented the definition of Chinese character "齘" (bruxism) as "the clenching of teeth" (齒相切也).

 In 610, Zhubing yuanhou lun by Chao Yuanfang documented the definition of bruxism (齘齒) as "the clenching of teeth during sleep" and explained that it was caused by Qi deficiency and blood stasis.
 In 978, Taiping Shenghuifang by Wang Huaiyin gave a similar explanation and three prescriptions for treatment.

 "La bruxomanie" (a French term, translates to bruxomania) was suggested by Marie Pietkiewics in 1907.
-In 1931, Frohman first coined the term bruxism.
+In 1931, Bertrand S. Frohman first coined the term bruxism.
 Occasionally recent medical publications will use the word bruxomania with bruxism, to denote specifically bruxism that occurs while awake; however, this term can be considered historical and the modern equivalent would be awake bruxism or diurnal bruxism.
 It has been shown that the type of research into bruxism has changed over time.
 Overall between 1966 and 2007, most of the research published was focused on occlusal adjustments and oral splints.
 Behavioral approaches in research declined from over 60% of publications in the period 1966–86 to about 10% in the period 1997–2007.
 In the 1960s, a periodontist named Sigurd Peder Ramfjord championed the theory that occlusal factors were responsible for bruxism.
 Generations of dentists were educated by this ideology in the prominent textbook on occlusion of the time, however therapy centered around removal of occlusal interference remained unsatisfactory.
 The belief among dentists that occlusion and bruxism are strongly related is still widespread, however the majority of researchers now disfavor malocclusion as the main etiologic factor in favor of a more multifactorial, biopsychosocial model of bruxism.